7 Fresh Ideas for Ministry Leaders

 - 2018 Jan 17

 - Have fun.
 This SHOULD NOT be a fresh idea, but it is.
-It seems that oftentimes we focus on the 13 points of the Bible study lesson, much more so than relationship.
-Of cousre, the Bible study lesson is vitally important!
-Dont' misunderstand what I'm saying.
-But very often, relationship comes before ministry.
-When the Lord opens up doors for us to fellowship, that's when real ministry takes place.
-Christianity is a wonderful, life-giving, adventure.
+It seems that we often focus on the 13 points of the Bible study lesson, much more so than relationship.
+Of course, the Bible study lesson is vitally important!
+Don’t misunderstand what I’m saying.
+But very often, the relationship should come before ministry.
+When the Lord opens up doors for us to fellowship, that’s when real ministry takes place.
+Christianity is a wonderful, life-giving adventure.
 We are on the ride of a lifetime with our Savior.
-Why can't we have fun?!
-If we focus so much on "fixing everyone" and telling them all that they are doing wrong, we lose them.
-IT is okay to laugh in church!
+Why can’t we have fun?!
+If we focus so much on “fixing everyone” and telling them all that they are doing wrong, we lose them.
+It is okay to laugh in church!
 It is okay to smile!
 Fun Ideas to consider for your next ministry gathering: play games, karaoke, competitive contests, ice breakers, scavenger hunts

 - You have to be mature as a leader!
 You can’t be offended by what they did or said.
 You can’t use social media as a weapon.
 You can’t gossip and hide it behind a prayer request.
 Volunteers may criticize.
 Those you minister to may criticize.
 Be kind.
 No matter what!